goldingn/gpflowr/README.md

 #### Installation

-`gpflowr` isn't yet on CRAN, and also depends on a version of `reticulate` that isn't on CRAN.
-To install `gpflowr`, you can do:
+`gpflowr` isn't yet on CRAN, and also depends on GPflow and a version of `reticulate` that isn't on CRAN.
+Once you've [installed GPflow](https://github.com/GPflow/GPflow#install), you can install `gpflowr` like this:

 ```r
 devtools::install_github('rstudio/reticulate')